10 Best Backup Monitors Alarms

 Decibel Output and Local Regulations

-Audible backup alarms range from roughly 87dB to 112dB.
+Audible backup alarms typically range from roughly 87dB to 112dB.
 In tight residential or early-morning delivery routes, an extremely loud alarm can create noise complaints, while in a roaring construction yard, anything under 100dB may go unnoticed.
 Some municipalities and work sites enforce maximum or minimum decibel rules, and a few products offer adjustable output so you can tailor the volume to the setting.
 If you run mixed fleets that move between urban streets and industrial plants, consider units with standardized tones that still meet OSHA or SAE guidelines without exceeding local noise ordinances.

 Voltage Compatibility